TheDarkNoise/DiscordLink/README.md

 # DiscordLink
-Java based CoH Global to Discord relay using JDA
+Java based CoH Global to Discord relay using JDA (Only for i25/SCoRE based servers currently)
 =========

 This bot relays messages from a simple and propietary format to a Discord Guild.